18F/handbook/_pages/how-we-work/conferences-events-training.md

 TTS encourages all staff to attend conferences, speak at events and focus on professional development and training opportunities.

-Any "media" requests (like news or podcast interviews) are a separate process—forward the email or reach out to [press@gsa.gov](mailto:press@gsa.gov).
+Any media requests (like news or podcast interviews) are a separate process—forward the email or reach out to [press@gsa.gov](mailto:press@gsa.gov).

 ## Getting approval for a conference, event, or training